pakkinlau/gites/README.md

 | Collaboration       | ❌                      | ✔️                      |
 | Performance         | Depends on Implem.   | ✔️                      |

+(Note: We will add real-time update, progress tracking bar to the package in the future to make the package to be more competitive)

 ## Functionalities of the package: